Robert Hamilton of Briggis: Career

 In 1551 Regent Arran rewarded him and William Hamilton of Humbie, his successor at Dunbar, with the sums of money owed by the tailor Thomas Arthur to James V.

 In December 1552, Regent Arran sent him worsted cloth and velvet for a gown for Elizabeth Ramsay, the daughter of William Ramsay of Leuchars and Colluthie.
 Her father had been killed at the battle of Pinkie, and she was probably staying at Linlithgow Palace at this time.
 She subsequently married David Carnegie.
 He was also sent money to give to two banished Englishmen.

-On 10 February 1556 he was made master of her majesty's artillery and munitions, by Mary of Guise, then Regent of Scotland.
+In November 1554, Mary of Guise (who was now Regent of Scotland) give him a lease or tack of the coal workings near Linlithgow Palace.
+On 10 February 1556, she made him master of her majesty's artillery and munitions.
 His letter of appointment mentions his faithful service in the wars with "the auld enemies of England" and his experience of fortifications and munitions.
 He was given powers to survey fortifications and order repairs.
 The position paid £100 Scots.

 During the six years of her Regency (1554–1560), Mary of Guise employed an Italian military designer, Lorenzo Pomarelli from Siena who is particularly associated with works on the Island of Inchkeith.

 Hamilton of Briggis was chamberlain of the lands of Dunbar.
 His account for 1561 mentions rabbits, local produce that featured on the royal table.

 In July 1561 Mary, Queen of Scots made Robert Anstruther captain of Dunbar.
 He took charge of the cannons and ammunition according to an inventory made by Robert Hamilton of Briggs.

 Queen Mary appointed Andrew Ferriar keeper of Linlithgow Palace on 28 January 1567.
 He was instructed to keep some fields of broom in the park to feed the queen's mares, and plant trees in the Peel, the environs of the palace.
 He was also given powers to apprehend anyone hunting with dogs or culverin hand-guns in the park.

 Robert Hamilton of Briggis died in 1568.
 He had at least four children.